wangziqi2013/wangziqi2013.github.io/_posts/2019-09-02-Reducing-the-cost-of-persistence-for-nonvolatile-heaps-in-end-user-devices.markdown

 To solve the cache sharing proble, the paper levarages an architectural knowledge that continuous cache lines are typically mapped to different sets in the cache in most cache implementations.
-The paper suggests that the physical pages allocated to a process should be made contiguous as much as possible, such that the cache lines of the applications are evenly distributed within all cache sets, rather than biased towards a few sets and content for cache with other applications.
+The paper suggests that the physical pages allocated to a process should be made contiguous as much as possible, such that the cache lines of the applications are evenly distributed within all cache sets, rather than biased towards a few sets and content for cache slots with NVMCap applications.
+Based on this observation, the paper proposes modifying the OS's page allocator as follows.
+For each process in the system, the OS maintains a bucket of contiguous pages for the process.
+The bucket is initially empty.
+Whenever a page is allocated for the process, the OS reserves a range of physical pages around the allocated page (based on page availbility) and adds them into the bucket.
+The next time the same process requests a page, the OS can simply allocate from the bucket, maintaining a contiguous physical page map as much as possible.
+Furthermore, the